• Skip to main content

 Avoid Jack o’Lantern pumpkins

-Choosing a good, sweet pumpkin
+Choosing a sweet pumpkin

 In my experience, sweeter pumpkins and squashes will weigh more than average for their size.
 Less flavorful varieties tend to be stringy and weigh less.

-Roasting pumpkins in the oven is my favorite method for making a homemade pumpkin purée.
+Roasting pumpkins in the oven is my favorite method for making a homemade pumpkin puree.

 • Roasting a pumpkin in the oven brings out its sweetness.